-VA loans are for primary residences and borrowers are expected to live in the properties they purchase.
+VA loans are for primary residences, meaning that borrowers are expected to live in the properties they purchase.

-To ensure this, the VA developed occupancy requirements that make certain homeownership is the borrower’s intended purpose – essentially ruling out the ability to purchase an investment property or vacation home.
+The VA developed occupancy requirements to ensure homeownership is the borrower’s intended purpose – essentially ruling out the ability to purchase an investment property or vacation home.

-Veterans and active duty personnel who secure a VA loan have to certify that they intend to personally occupy the property as a primary residence.
+Veterans and active duty personnel who secure a VA loan must certify they intend to personally occupy the property as a primary residence.

-If you’ve made arrangements with your lender to fix or improve a home in order to meet MPRs, the VA allows you to occupy the home after the repairs have been made.
-However, you must certify your intent to occupy or reoccupy that property upon completion of the repairs or improvements.
+If you’ve made arrangements with your lender to fix or improve a home in order to meet Minimum Property Requirements (MPRs), the VA allows you to occupy the home after the repairs have been made.
+You must still certify your intent to occupy or reoccupy that property upon completion of the repairs or improvements.

 If your circumstance doesn’t match one of the above situations, you may submit a description of your particular circumstance to the VA for approval.